rojo2530/nodeapi/readme.md

         foto: String,
         tags: [String] });

+### Description of fields

+* nombre: It's the ad name.
+* venta: if it's true then is a ad sale, if not if a buy sale.
+* precio: The product price.
+* foto: it's the name of picture file.
+* tags: It may be some of these 4: work, lifestyle, mobile and motor.

 **tags** only can only be work, lifestyle, mobile or motor.

 Both the API and the view return a list of ads using filters that are passed as query parameters.